boblemaire/IoTaWatt/Docs/connectWiFi.rst

 startup procedure.
 If you see another LED sequence, refer to the `troubleshooting <troubleshooting.html>`__ section.

+Also make sure you connect the AC adaptor as per the next section to enable the unit to initialize the RTC properly before continuing.

 When the LED glows dull green, proceed to the next step `Device Configuration  <devConfig.html>`__